 Rosa Luxemburg, by contrast, argued that, given the limited capacity to consume of the economy, the process of growth can proceed only if there exists ‘external’ markets that generate the required level of demand.
 Without such markets, firms would not be induced to invest because of the expected low level of demand for consumer-goods.

-Notice that the initial hypothesis that growth is sustained by a growing demand for capital-goods implies that must be lower than the rate of accumulation of sector 1.
+Notice that the initial hypothesis that growth is sustained by a growing demand for capital-goods implies that

 ‘Underemployment equilibria’ in Keynesian terminology.